single-cell-data/SOMA/abstract_specification.md

 Create a new SOMAIndexedDataFrame with user-specified URI and schema.

+The schema parameter must define all user-specified columns.
+The schema may optionally include `soma_joinid`, but an error will be raised if it is not of type Arrow.int64.
+If `soma_joinid` is not specified, it will be added to the schema.
+All other column names beginning with `soma_` are reserved, and if present in the schema, will generate an error.
+If the schema includes types unsupported by the SOMA implementation, an error will be raised.

 ```
 create(string uri, Arrow.Schema schema, string[] index_column_names, platform_config) -> void
 ```